cfzd/Ultra-Fast-Lane-Detection/README.md

 For multi-gpu training, run
 ```
 sh launch_training.sh

-# If there is no pretrained torchvision model, multi-gpu training may result in multiple downloading.
-You can first download the corresponding models manually, and then restart the multi-gpu training.
 ```
 or
 ```
 python -m torch.distributed.launch --nproc_per_node=$NGPUS train.py configs/path_to_your_config
 ```
+If there is no pretrained torchvision model, multi-gpu training may result in multiple downloading.
+You can first download the corresponding models manually, and then restart the multi-gpu training.

+Since our code has auto backup function which will copy all codes to the work_dir accordind to the gitignore.
+Additional temp files will also be copied and the training will be blocked if it is not filtered by gitignore.
+So you should keep the working directory clean.
 ***

 Besides config style settings, we also support command line style one.
 You can override a setting like